sider/sider-docs/docs/billing-and-plans.md

 On this page, click `Update` and select the number of seats.
 Then you can check the billing preview.
 After click `Update` in the preview, your plan will be updated.
 Please note that you must be an admin role for your organization in order to change plans.

-### We need invoices with the address of our company.
+### We need invoices with the address of our company

 You can add your address to the invoice.
 Click "Add additional information" link in the invoice details page; then you will see the text area.
 In the area, you can write the address or other information.